Midtown Garage Rehabilitation Project

 Midtown Garage, at 371 Fourth St., opened in 2003.
 At the time, the elevated decks were built using a filigree slab system which combines thin precast slabs with cast-in-place concrete.
 However, since the garage's opening, this method of construction has been discouraged by the International Parking Institute due to its susceptibility to corrosion and long-term durability challenges.

 Unfortunately, we have seen these issues at Midtown Garage.
-Although it is Hoboken’s newest municipal parking facility, the concrete deck slabs at Midtown Grage have deteriorated more rapidly than those in older garages.
+Although it is Hoboken’s newest municipal parking facility, the concrete deck slabs at Midtown Garage have deteriorated more rapidly than those in older garages.
 Over the years, the City has invested significant funds in repairs, including waterproofing and concrete restoration, but these short-term fixes have not fully addressed the underlying problems.

 To develop a lasting solution, the City engaged Greenman-Pedersen, Inc. (GPI), a nationally respected structural engineering firm, to complete a comprehensive structural rehabilitation plan.